conda/conda/docs/source/user-guide/tasks/manage-pkgs.rst

    :local:
    :depth: 1

 NOTE: There are many options available for the commands described on this page.
 For details, see :doc:`../../commands`.

 Searching for packages
 =======================

 To see if a specific package such as SciPy is available for
 installation:

 .. code-block:: bash

    conda search scipy

 To see if a specific package such as SciPy is available for installation from Anaconda.org:

 .. code-block:: bash

    conda search --override-channels --channel defaults scipy

-To see if a specific package, such as iminuit, exists in a specific channel, such as http://conda.anaconda.org/mutirri,
-and is available for installation:
+To see if a specific package, such as iminuit, exists in a specific channel, such as http://conda.anaconda.org/mutirri, and is available for installation:

 .. code-block:: bash

    conda search --override-channels --channel http://conda.anaconda.org/mutirri iminuit

-[@cio-docs: Line is over the length limit.]

 Installing packages
 ===================

 To install a specific package such as SciPy into an existing environment "myenv":

 .. code-block:: bash

    conda install --name myenv scipy

 If you do not specify the environment name, which in this example is done by ``--name myenv``, the package installs into the current environment:

 .. code-block:: bash